zizonyoungjun/zizonyoungjun/README.md

 ### Youngjun Han 🎸🧙‍♂️
-- Web Frontend Developer 🔜
+- Web Frontend Developer 🔜 Engineer
 - Hankuk University of Foreign Studies (HUFS) 🦉
 <!--
 **zizonyoungjun/zizonyoungjun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.